cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_metric_prometheus.md

 # cloudamqp_integration_metric_prometheus

 This resource allows you to create and manage Prometheus-compatible metric integrations for CloudAMQP instances.
-Currently supported integrations include New Relic v3, Datadog v3, and Azure Monitor.
+Currently supported integrations include New Relic v3, Datadog v3, Azure Monitor, and Splunk v2.

 ## Example Usage